-People in the restaurant business know that the fundamentals of the business really haven’t changed since even before the ancient times.
-It’s easy to imagine cavemen finding a nice cave overlooking a valley and finding good ingredients like fresh dinosaur meat and hosting a little feast by the firelight for the rest of the clan - in exchange for spears, skins or something shiny.
+People in the restaurant business know that the fundamentals of the business really haven’t changed since even before ancient times.
+It’s easy to imagine cavemen finding a nice cave overlooking a valley and finding good ingredients like fresh dinosaur meat and hosting a little feast by the firelight for the rest of the clan - in exchange for spears, skins, or something shiny.

 Times haven’t changed much and yet successful restaurants of all kinds and sizes in these contemporary times know all too well that the restaurant industry has become extremely competitive.
 And they want to do more than survive in what’s oftentimes an overcrowded marketplace.

 They don't just want to survive for the long-term – they want to really thrive and earn high returns on their investments and hours of hard work.

 To gain an edge in this business in 2019 and beyond restaurateurs have found ingenious ways to stretch every dollar as far as they can.

 How do they do this?
 The old-fashioned way: by being frugal and by keeping track of every detail regarding the management of their business.
 It sounds easy and people have been running great restaurants for centuries without doing anything more than that.

 It may sound pretty easy – but let’s face it – it’s not easy at all and it takes a lot of time to do it correctly.
 And a lot of team coordination, experience, knowledge, consistency and a lot of energy overall.
 Nowadays, to make these processes easier and so as to save money – successful restaurateurs and managers use state-of-the-art technologies.

 Today’s technologies offer many ways to save time and money and decrease overall restaurant costs.
 Take a look at the top three tools that restaurateurs are using to significantly boost their profits.